 The November 2017 House races reflect Virginia women’s surging interest in politics and reflects an increased focus on gender equality and parity of representation.

-- The resolutions to ratify the Equal Rights Amendment have strong, bipartisan support.
-In 2018 and in 2019 a majority of Senators and Delegates signed onto the legislation.
-A ratification will bring Virginia’s General Assembly national accolades not only for its leadership on a longstanding civil rights issue but also for its bipartisanship during these contentious times.
+The resolutions to ratify the Equal Rights Amendment already have bipartisan support.
+Expanding this cooperation to encompass a majority of legislators from both parties will give the General Assembly national accolades not only for its leadership on a longstanding civil rights issue but also for its bipartisanship during these contentious times.